HalleBeary/DataPro/README.md

 ## DataPro -- An Agentic AI for Data Analysis and Visualization.
-(Prosus Assignment)

-Agentic AI project on data analysis/visualization for Prosus
+Twin agent system for data analysis/visualization for Natural Language Queries (Prosus Assignment)

 ## Setup